JuliaFirstOrder/StructuredOptimization.jl/docs/src/solvers.md

 !!! note "Problem warm-starting"

     By default *warm-starting* is always enabled.
-    For example, if two problems that utilize the same variables are solved consecutively, the second one will be automatically warm-started by the solution of the first one.
+    For example, if two problems that involve the same variables are solved consecutively, the second one will be automatically warm-started by the solution of the first one.
     That is because the variables are always linked to their respective data vectors.
     If one wants to avoid this, the optimization variables needs to be manually re-initialized